 Daniel Kōjin Gallagher Sensei is an ordained Sōtō Zen teacher.
-He received Dharma Transmission (Denkai and Shiho) from Dr. David Keizan Scott Rōshi, founder of StoneWater Zen Centre in Liverpool, England.
-He has extensive training in both shikantaza (just sitting) and kōan practise, having completed the Takuju Rinzai kōan curriculum in the Harada-Yasutani lineage through Taizan Maezumi Rōshi.
+He received Dharma Transmission (Denkai and Shiho) in 2024 from Dr. David Keizan Scott Rōshi, founder of StoneWater Zen Centre in Liverpool, England.
+Kōjin Sensei has extensive training in both shikantaza (just sitting) and kōan practise, having completed the Rinzai kōan curriculum in the Harada-Yasutani lineage through Taizan Maezumi Rōshi.

 Kōjin experienced early glimpses of insight as a teenager and throughout his twenties while meditating with Sunyana Graef in Vermont.
 While studying at the Sorbonne in France, a series of spontaneous awakenings transformed the course of his life.
 He then dedicated himself to rigorous Zen practise and intensive kōan study with Genno Roshi in Paris, attending retreats throughout Europe.
 His Zen training also included several extended residencies at Kanzeon Zen Center in Utah, and Yokoji Zen Mountain Center in California.